csmir/Commands.NET/wiki/v2/Results.md

 It will return a failed result if the command execution failed by errors thrown in the user's own codebase.

 > [!TIP]
-> It is good to note that every `IExecuteResult` implementation overrides `ToString()` with a preformatted message to send to the user.
+> It is good to note that every `IResult` implementation overrides `ToString()` with a preformatted message to send to the user.
 > This message can be sent to the user by-for example-calling `caller.Respond(result)`.

 ## Handling Results